Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Discussion

 In Knowledge Futurama, participants collectively designed archival protocols intended to persist for centuries.
 The resulting fictions centered not only on immediate trade-offs (e.g., privacy vs. access, centralization vs. federation) but also on how those choices sediment into long-term trajectories: protocols accumulating layers of patches, losing legibility, or being repurposed for unexpected ends.
-This echoes \citet{Ribes2007Tensions}’s “long now” of infrastructure, where tensions between flexibility and stability, project timescales and infrastructural timescales, become central.
+This echoes \citet{Ribes2007Tensions}’s long-term planning of infrastructures, where tensions between flexibility and stability, project timescales and infrastructural timescales, become central.
 Our speculative archive worlds dramatized, for instance, how a global archive protocol might gradually drift away from its founding rationale as institutional memory erodes and new stakeholders reinterpret its rules.
+The second-order dynamics surfaced in Knowledge Futurama should therefore be read as reflective hypotheses—patterns made thinkable through speculative practice and paired with candidate observables for future empirical follow-up, rather than as determinate claims about how archival infrastructures will evolve.

 Seen through STS work on temporality, these stories can be understood as miniature sociotechnical imaginaries attached to particular protocol regimes. \citet{jasanoff2015dreamscapes} argue that large-scale projects—from nuclear power to smart grids—are guided by collectively held imaginaries of national futures.
 In our method, participants effectively articulate competing imaginaries of protocolized futures: worlds where archival AIs act as guardians of planetary memory versus worlds where protocol-enforced scarcity creates exclusion and information black markets.
 Protocol Futuring thus surfaces how different imaginaries are encoded into protocol choices, and how those imaginaries, in turn, shape what second-order phenomena are even thinkable.